-(1) In order to ensure the rapid and impartial resolution of any complaint related to many persons or having far-reaching social effects, the Ombudsman may, upon request or ex officio, initiate the mediation procedure if deemed necessary.

-(2) The mediation shall be completed at the time when, after both parties enter the compromised matters in the document of mediation, they sign and seal it and the Ombudsman, in turn, identifies no flaws in that document.

-(3) The mediation under paragraph (2) of this Article shall have the same effect as a settlement under the Civil Act.
+- (1) In order to ensure the rapid and impartial resolution of any complaint related to many persons or having far-reaching social effects, the Ombudsman may, upon request or ex officio, initiate the conciliation procedure if deemed necessary. - (2) The conciliation shall be completed at the time when, after both parties enter the compromised matters in the document of conciliation, they sign and seal it and the Ombudsman, in turn, identifies no flaws in that document. - (3) The conciliation under paragraph (2) of this Article shall have the same effect as a settlement under the Civil Act.

-Article 46 (Recommendation for Rectification and Expression of Opinions)
+Article 46: Recommendation for Rectification and Submission of Opinions

-(1) If there is a sufficient cause to identify any relevant action, etc. as illegal and unjustifiable as a result of the investigation of a complaint, the Ombudsman may make recommendation(s) to the head of the administrative agency, etc. concerned on an appropriate method of rectification.

-(2) The Ombudsman may submit to the head of the administrative agency, etc. concerned opinions on matters on which the relevant petitioner's case is deemed well-founded as a result of the investigation of a complaint.
+- (1) If there is a sufficient cause to identify any relevant action, etc. as illegal and unjustifiable as a result of the investigation of a complaint, the Ombudsman may make recommendation(s) to the head of the administrative agency, etc. concerned on an appropriate method of rectification. - (2) The Ombudsman may submit to the head of the administrative agency, etc. concerned opinions on matters on which the relevant petitioner's case is deemed well-founded as a result of the investigation of a complaint.

-Article 47 (Recommendation for, and Expression of Opinions on, System Improvement)
+Article 47: Recommendation for, and Submission of Opinions on, System Improvement